 Students are learning powerful messages about bullying through school-wide bullying prevention activities.

-On the National Day of Action against Bullying and Violence, schools are teaching students about how to respond to bullying as well as encouraging positive student relationships.
+2020 marks the 10th anniversary of the annual National Day of Action against Bullying and Violence (NDA).
+Schools are teaching students to 'take action together' to respond to bullying and build positive relationships.

 National Day of Action against Bullying and Violence